masicek/XSLT-Benchmarking-XSLTMark-II/README.markdown

 (name of generated tests, template path etc.).

 Settings can be defined in different type of file, detected by extension.
-Supported type of file are:
+Currently supported type of file are:

 * __xml__